Cannington, Western Australia

-Cannington is a southern suburb of Perth, Western Australia.
-Its local government area is the City of Canning.
+Cannington is a southern suburb of Perth, Western Australia, in the local government area of the City of Canning.

 History

 Cannington's name derives from the Canning River, which forms part of the southwestern boundary of the suburb.
 It was first subdivided in 1882, and a railway station was constructed in the 1890s opposite Station Street in what is now East Cannington.

 Waverley

 For many years the areas of Cannington, East Cannington and Beckenham were known locally as "Waverley" and many buildings and businesses used the name Waverley to designate their locality, such as the Waverley Hotel and the Waverley Drive In Cinema.
 The origin of the alternative use of Waverley is designated to the Cecil Gibbs who first used it in naming the Waverley Hotel that was a distinctive landmark over many generations.
 Between 1860 and 1883, William Lacey Gibbs, gradually accumulated most of what is Cannington.
 His slaughter yards were located near the present-day Myer Department Store, Westfield.
 His brother built the 'Cecil/Waverley' Hotel on the corner of Cecil Road and Albany Highway.
-The hotel was altered many times over the years and was recently demolished for widening of the Albany Highway.
+The hotel was altered many times over the years and was demolished in the 1990s for widening of the Albany Highway.